FeatureBaseDB/go-pilosa/README.md

     * Dropped support for Go 1.7
     * Added support for creating range encoded frames.
     * Added `SetFieldValue`,`Average`, `Sum` and `Xor` calls.
+    * Added support for excluding bits or attributes from bitmap calls.
+In order to exclude bits, pass `ExcludeBits: true` in your `QueryOptions`.
+In order to exclude attributes, pass `ExcludeAttrs: true`.

 * **v0.5.0** (2017-08-03):
     * Supports imports and exports.